Jump to contentJump to search

 • Edited volume based on the postgraduate conference "Participation in Postcolonial Wor(l)ds", Sep.
 29 - Oct.
 1, 2022, with Miriam Hinz.
 Find the conference website here.

 • “Re-membering Psychiatry in the Contemporary Anglophone Novel”.
-The Cultural Heritage of Psychiatry and Its Literary Transformations.
+In: The Cultural Heritage of Psychiatry and Its Literary Transformations.
 Eds.
 Katrin Röder und Cornelia Wächter.
-Forthcoming.

 • “Aboriginal Speculations: Queer Rhetoric, Disability, and Interspecies Conviviality in The Interrogation of Ashala Wolf.”
-Gender Forum 81 (2021): 9-29.
+Gender Forum, vol. 81, 2021, pp. 9-29.

 • German Association for the Study of English